cristobaltapia/polaroid-snap-frame/README.md

 ## 1. Introduction

-The Polaroid SNAP is a great camera to take pictures with your friends and just capture the moment.
+The Polaroid SNAP is a great camera for taking pictures with your friends and just *capture the moment*.
-The nice retro effect added by the white frame is a nice touch, but it's not keep in the digital version of the picture saved to the SD-Card.
+The nice retro effect added by the white frame is a nice touch, but it's not kept in the digital version of the picture saved to the SD-Card.
-So I thought that it would be nice to have a script to introduce the same effect to the digital version (just for fun).
+I was actually a bit disappointed of this and thought that it would be nice to have a script to introduce the same effect to the digital version (just for fun).
+That's how this script was born!
-The script not only adds the distinctive frame but also is capable of simulate the photobooth effect.
+A second script is capable of simulate the photobooth effect, too, which enables to put four pictures in one image.

 None of this is revolutionary in any sense, but it is very practical and I just like to have these digital versions of the printed pictures.